Hilltop East median real estate price is $19,563, which is less expensive than 99.7% of Kansas neighborhoods and 99.8% of all U.S. neighborhoods.

 The Hilltop East neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.

-American households most often have a car, and regularly they have two or three.
-But households in the Hilltop East neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hilltop East neighborhood have a highly unusual car ownership.
 19.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.0% of U.S. neighborhoods.

 Significantly, 12.1% of its residents five years old and above primarily speak Vietnamese at home.
 While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.